 Related: What You Need to Know About How to Use Dictation

 Real books, also referred to as living-books, include fiction, non-fiction, even poetry.
 They are the opposite of textbooks.
 The authors of real books really know their subject, create stories, and write in a way that engages readers.
 And there are real books on every subject, even math.

 Reading aloud is simply that—reading a book out loud to your children.
 We even did it when my children were in high school.
 Of course we enjoyed the stories, but we also read to learn about the craft of writing as well.
 And reading aloud included…

-Related: 3 Major Benefits of Reading Aloud
+Related: The Amazing Benefits of Reading Aloud to Your Kids

 Discussion is simply talking about what you are reading or writing or hearing.
 It prepares students for writing about a topic.
 It helps them develop critical thinking skills.
 And discussion builds our relationships with our children—no matter what age they are.

 Memorization means, “commit to memory; learn by heart.”
 (New Oxford American Dictionary) Students can memorize passages of literature, poems, quotes, and Bible verses.
 What we memorize we internalize.
 So we should always consider what we want to fill our children’s minds and their hearts with and choose wisely.